sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 ### TLDR

 The TLDR of this article is that 'continuous', in more formal terms, means compounding.
 Or, depending on your preferred jargon, exponential.
 If you graph output with the Y axis as 'units produced' and X as time, then the team that continously improves will increase their output exponentially.
-And, as we all know, given some arbitrarily large value n (or as n approaches infinity) then exponetial will always beat linear.
+And given some arbitrarily large value n (or as n approaches infinity) then exponetial will always beat linear.
 Given that our teams exist for some arbitrarily long time (n), then teams who continually improve will be more productive than a team who does not.

 If that sounded a little math-y or jargon-y, we'll walk through it below.